A. Purpose

 - Unlike other positions within SAA, there is no prohibition against a member of the Council serving on a working group.
 Sitting members of Council do not typically serve as chair of a working group unless a compelling reason exists for them to do so.

-- To encourage participation in the work of a working group by those who seek to gain expertise in that area, interns may be appointed to working groups.
-Interns, who are appointed by the vice president/president-elect in consultation with the chair, serve as nonvoting members for a term of one year and are expected to attend the SAA Annual Meeting and assist in the work of the group throughout the year.
+- To encourage participation in the work of a working group by those who seek to gain expertise in that area, early-career members who are appointed to working groups.
+Early-career members, who are appointed by the vice president/president-elect in consultation with the chair, serve as nonvoting members for a term of one year and are expected to assist in the work of the group throughout the year.

 - The process for the removal of a non-participating working group member is specified in the Policy for Removing a Non-Participating Member from a Council-Appointed Group.